Anil Bachoo: Political career

 Bachoo joined the youth wing of the Labour Party (Jeunes Travaillistes) in 1978.
 He was a candidate of the Parti de l’Alliance Nationale (Labour Party-PMSD) for the first time in 1982 at Constituency No.7 Piton-Rivière-du-Rempart, but was not elected as he came out in fourth place (24.3% of votes) behind the 3 candidates of Alliance MMM PSM, that is, Anerood Jugnauth (78.33%), Dharam Gokhool (73.41%) and Mahen Utchanah (72.66%).

 Bachoo did not receive the investiture of any party for the August 1983 elections, despite being the general secretary of the Labour Party.

-On 9 May 1987 he left the Labour Party (then led by Satcam Boolell) along with Meckduth Chumroo, Sanjit Teelock and 17 others to form a new splinter group and party called Mouvement Travailliste Démocrate (MTD).
+On 9 May 1987 he was one of the 20 members who left the Labour Party which was being led by Satcam Boolell.
+The other defectors included Sanjit Teelock, Simadree Virahsawmy, Yousuf Mohamed, Oomajee Saccaram, Shiva Sidayya, Megduth Chumroo and Claude Desroches and they formed a splinter group and party called Mouvement Travailliste Démocrate (MTD).
 MTD adopted a lotus as its symbol.
 The MTD formed a short-lived alliance with the MMM and Sylvio Michel's FTS.
 At the 30 August 1987 General Elections he was a candidate of L'Union MMM MTD FTS at Constituency No. 9 - Flacq and Bon Accueil but he was again not elected, coming out in 4th place behind Vinod Bojeenauth (MSM-PTr), Rajnarain Guttee (MSM-PTr) and Iswurdeo Seetaram (MSM-PTr).

 At the 1991 General Elections, Anil Bachoo was a candidate of the MSM and was elected for the first time in his career to the Legislative Assembly as part of the MMM-MSM coalition.
 In 1993 Bachoo remained in the MSM government, whilst some of the MMM parliamentarians joined the opposition after the break-up of the ruling MMM-MSM alliance, and the remaining MMM MPs formed a new party called the RMM.

 Bachoo was a candidate of the MSM-RMM coalition at the December 1995 General Elections in Constituency No.9 Flacq Bon-Accueil but came out in fourth place with only 34% of votes, heavily defeated by candidates (Vinod Bojeenauth, Ajay Gunness and Gian Nath) of the rival Labour-MMM alliance led by Navin Ramgoolam and Paul Bérenger.
 After this electoral defeat and a dispute with general secretary Sanjit Teelock over the future of the MTD, Bachoo left the MTD to join the MSM.
 Bachoo wished to dissolve the MTD into the MSM but Teelock did not agree, and Bachoo went back to secondary school teaching until 2000.

 In preparation for the September 2000 General Elections, Bachoo played a key role in forging the MSM/MMM alliance which would eventually enable Paul Bérenger to become the first non-Hindu Prime Minister of Mauritius.
 At these elections Bachoo ran as candidate of the MSM/MMM alliance in Constituency No. 9 and was elected with 65% of votes at the top of the list, ahead of his running mates Sangeet Fowdar and Prem Koonjoo who defeated Ramesh Sunt, Lormesh Bundhoo and Dan Beeharry of the Alliance PTr-PMXD.